AUSTRALIAN MADE

-How To Take Care of Dog Eye Infection
+How To Take Care of a Dog Eye Infection

 A number of factors can cause an eye infection in dogs, including allergies, glaucoma, bacterial contamination, viruses and foreign objects.
 Your pet has absolutely no compunction about rolling in dirt or diving in dirty water, which could contribute to an eye infection.

 A condition such as pink eye or conjunctivitis can seriously damage the inner structures of your dog's eye if not treated on time.
-Symptoms often include inflammation, discharge and redness.
-We have found some great health tips to help you take care of your dog's eye infection.
+Symptoms of a dog eye infection often include inflammation, discharge, and redness.
+We have found some great health tips to help you understand how to clean a dog’s eye infection and take care of your pet.

 Common eye diseases in dogs